proficientcoder/public_exchange/readme.md

 Then to actually start the server
 ``python manage.py runserver 0.0.0.0``

-## Endpoints
+## Endpoints, html and json
-The following local URL will show you all of the available endpoints.
+The following local URL will show you all the available endpoints.
 [http://127.0.0.0/endpoints/](http://127.0.0.0/endpoints/)

 Some documentation can be found here.